novyrix/kidpalace/README.md

 ## 📝 License

-All Rights Reserved - Kid Palace Schools
+All Rights Reserved - Kidpalace Schools

 ---

-Built with ❤️ for Kid Palace Schools
+Built with ❤️ for Kidpalace Schools